franga2000/tab-hacks/tabbycat_todo.md

 - Can't submit a judge with `institution=None` via API
 - Ballot status chart doesn't show confirmed ballots (maybe only when using split ballots and merging?)
 - Doing something in the drag&drop editor (like side confirmation) and immediately pressing Back (or the back arrow) doesn't save the changes
+- Judges are assigned to bye debates when auto assigning
 - ~~Copy as CSV button doesn't work~~

 ## Wishlist